SimonWallner/space-walk/doc/protocol.md

 # protocol documentation for Space Walk
 Space walk uses a human readable and understandable json message interface.
 The messages are as follows:

+## JSON
+JSON is used as the transport format, becase it is easily understandable and parsable by both humans and computers.
+Keywords are therefore not ordered, since is an unordered set of name/value pairs.

 ## Server (game) --> Client (btowser)

 ### Log messages